Philo Vance's Secret Mission

-Philo Vance's Secret Mission is a 1947 American mystery film directed by Reginald Le Borg and starring Alan Curtis, Sheila Ryan and Tala Birell.
+Philo Vance's Secret Mission is a 1947 American mystery film directed by Reginald LeBorg and starring Alan Curtis, Sheila Ryan and Tala Birell.
 It was part of a series of films featuring the detective Philo Vance made during the 1930s and 1940s.

 Plot

 Philo Vance is approached by the head of a publishing company to become an advisor on a series of crime novels they are releasing.
 Before long he is embroiled in a case about the mysterious killing of one of the partners in the company.